ballerina-platform/module-ballerina-xmldata/README.md

 This package provides functions to perform the conversion between `xml` and `json`.
 It provides APIs to convert a natural representation of data in XML into a natural representation of data in JSON and vice-versa.

-For more information go to [The XmlData PACKAGE](https://ballerina.io/learn/api-docs/ballerina/xmldata/).
+For example demonstrations of the usage, go to [Ballerina By Examples](https://ballerina.io/learn/by-example/).

 ## Issues and Projects